 I get that, it was all of theories and fundamentals.
 Yes, that was purely intentional.
 This article is about the JAMstack introduction and, none of the

-In the future articles of the series, we will do a deep dive into the differences of a Traditional monolithic app and a JAMstack application.
-We will start looking into the usage of Static Site Generators(SSG) like Gatsby, Next, Hugo etc. We will start seeing why Headless CMS like Netlify CMS, Strapi etc are important to be aware of.
+In the future articles of the series, we will do a deep dive into the differences between a Traditional monolithic app and a JAMstack application.
+We will start looking into the usage of Static Site Generators(SSG) like Gatsby, Next, Hugo, etc. We will start seeing why Headless CMS like Netlify CMS, Strapi, etc are important to be aware of.
 How about the practical examples of the CDNs like Nelify, CloudFront etc?

 That's all for now.
 See you with the next one soon ⏱️.